A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife bias correction

-The fact that the jackknife is able to remove bias without affecting the asymptotic variance of the estimator may seem surprising.
-This important feature is achieved by averaging across the $N-1$ different leave-out estimators $\widehat{\beta}_{(k)}$.
-Since the sets $\mathcal{I}_{1},\dots,\mathcal{I}_{N-1}$ form a partition of the $N(N-1)$ observations in the network, each observation is excluded from exactly one of the leave-out estimates.
-This balanced treatment of observations ensures that the jackknife procedure does not affect the first-order asymptotic approximation of the estimator.\footnote{In the panel data setting, \citet{Dhaene2015} note that forming a jackknife using overlapping subpanels (across time) results in an inflation of the asymptotic variance, since some time periods are used more that others.}
+\begin{remark} While asymptotic bias could be removed using only a single leave-out estimate $\widehat{\beta}_{(k)}$, the resulting estimator would have larger variance than (\ref{eq:jack}).
+In Section \ref{sec:beta_asymptotics} it is shown that averaging across all $(N-1)$ leave-out estimates results in an asymptotically unbiased estimator with the same asymptotic variance as the MLE.
+This result relies on the fact that each observation is excluded from exactly one of the leave-out estimates, ensuring balanced treatment of the observations.\footnote{In the panel data setting, \citet{Dhaene2015} note that forming a jackknife using overlapping subpanels (across time) results in an inflation of the asymptotic variance, since some time periods are used more that others.} \end{remark}

+\begin{remark} The construction of the sets $\mathcal{I}_k$ depends on the labeling of nodes, which is assumed to be independent of the observed data.
+One could remove this arbitrariness by computing the jackknife estimate for a number of different random node labelings and averaging the results.\footnote{Averaging across estimators that depend on random sample partitions is common; see, for example, \citet{Hirano2017} who provide a formal argument in the case of model selection.} In simulations (see Supplementary Appendix D for details), I find that in dense networks, this averaging has almost no impact on the distribution of the estimator.
+In networks featuring many agents with few links, there can be some advantage to computing the jackknife over even a small number of random node labelings in order to rule out the possibility of outlier cases, although this does not seem to be necessary for the weighted jackknife (introduced in the next section). \end{remark}

+\begin{remark} The jackknife can be applied to undirected networks for which the objective function takes the form $\mathcal{L}(\beta,\alpha)=\frac{2}{N-1}\sum_i\sum_{j>i}\ell(Y_{ij},X_{ij},\beta,\alpha_i+\alpha_j)$.
+In this case, we construct a directed network in which $(Y_{ij},X_{ij})=(Y_{ji},X_{ji})$ and then estimate the model using the directed network data with both sender and receiver fixed effects as in (\ref{eq:objective}).\footnote{Estimates using the `directed' network data are numerically identical to estimates from the undirected network, although standard errors should be rescaled by $1/\sqrt{2}$ to account for the doubling in sample size.}\footnote{The structure of the leave-out sets makes uses of the symmetry of the dyadic network.
+Given this, the approach is not suitable for settings that do not feature this symmetry such as bipartite networks or those in which data is only observed for a subset of dyads.
+Alternative jackknife corrections may be possible in these settings, although this is left for future work.} \end{remark}